wixplosives/tokey/README.md

 # Toky

-Toky is a configurable general purpose code tokenizer that supports comments and strings skipping.
-When you need to find specific structure in a code block like: imports in Javascript, or urls in CSS, and you don't want to use a full blown parser you can create a specific tokenizer to do the job.
+Toky is a configurable general-purpose code tokenizer that supports comment and string skipping.
+When you need to find specific structure in a code block such as imports in JavaScript, or URLs in CSS, and you don't want to use a full-blown Parser you can create a specific tokenizer to do the job.

 ## API

-The core api is super simple just one function
+The core API is just one function.

 ```ts
 type Descriptors =